 - Knowing what people say about you online - natural language processing and deep learning ML algorithms for sentiment analysis

 As we mentioned above, numerous businesses already reap the benefits of machine learning algorithms.

 Banking & Financial Services

 Various financial services and banks deal with a lot of numerical data, and this is one of the best uses of machine learning algorithms for anomaly detection and fraud prevention.
 The insights, besides protecting from high-risk clients and signs of manipulations, also help to identify investment opportunities or use machine learning algorithms for trading.

 Public Safety and utility agencies also can benefit from the insights provided by data mining and machine learning.
 One of the implementation areas is energy efficiency, which helps to minimize the expenses and the payload.

 Machine learning algorithms for face recognition help with surveillance and protection from identity theft.

 Machine learning for healthcare predictions is a very fast-growing trend due to wearable devices and sensors.
 Thanks to them, the patient's data can be provided for the machine learning algorithms in real-time, helping to save lives.

 Big data analytics, in combination with machine learning algorithms, can also help in analyzing the trends or identifying red flags in terms of diagnosis and treatment.

-Machine learning algorithms for image processing and machine learning algorithms for image classification are the technologies behind the ability to identify anomalous formations in various human organs and help early cancer detection, among other causes.
+Machine learning algorithms for image processing and machine learning algorithms for image classification are the technologies behind the ability to identify abnormal formations in various human organs and help early cancer detection, among other causes.